What are group dreams about?

 What are the emotions in dreams of groups?

-Dreams of groups are more related to embarrassment and much more related to fun than dreams in general.
+Group dreams are more related to embarrassment and much more related to fun than dreams in general.
 They are less related to fear.

 the same as usual